-To complement the text modality, we further propose the Structured Semantic Prompt (SSP) learning and the Knowledge Adaptation and Projection (KAP) strategy to tackle the aforementioned challenges.
-Concretely, we use learnable text prompts as a container for image-to-text distillation in the first stage, and decompose the prompt into several structured pairs.
-Each pair contains a set of tokens shared across all tasks, designed to learn representation objects of person images, and a specific set of tokens for learning identity-related image representation content.
-With the explicit structured design, we can transfer knowledge between different tasks with the uniform granularity of text descriptions.
+To complement the text modality, we further propose the Structured Semantic Prompt (SSP) learning and the Knowledge Adaptation and Projection (KAP) strategy to tackle the aforementioned challenges of knowledge mismatches in granularity and representation, respectively.
+Concretely, we use learnable text prompts as containers for image-to-text distillation in the first stage, and decompose the prompt into several structured pairs.
+Each pair contains a set of tokens shared across all tasks for learning representation objects of person images, and a specific set of tokens for learning identity-related image representation content.
+With the explicit structured design, we can transfer knowledge between different tasks with uniform text description granularity.
 To alleviate the knowledge representation mismatch, we additionally tune the distilled text embeddings of different identities in the text semantic space during the second-stage learning.
 We optimize it with a slow-paced learner, so as to avoid knowledge confusion or forgetting and adjust for differences in representation between different tasks.
-Benefiting from the generalization of the text representation and the proposed novel modules, our \textit{Teata} is rehearsal-free and capable of preserving old knowledge while adapting to new tasks for lifelong ReID of hybrid clothing conditions.
+Benefiting from the generalization of text representation and the proposed novel modules, our \textit{Teata} is rehearsal-free and capable of preserving old knowledge while adapting to new tasks for lifelong ReID of hybrid clothing conditions.